Multicultural Education Aide Support Program

 MEASP provides opportunities for MEAs and other Bicultural staff to:

-- Participate in a regional network with other workers in schools (networks meet once a term)
+- Participate in a state-wide network with other bi-cultural workers in schools (network meets once a term)

 - Participate in online Professional Learning events addressing practice themes